franmastromarino/perfect-woocommerce-brands/readme.txt

 == Changelog ==
+= 1.6.5 =
+* Include icon and banner brand image in api response (thanks @qbig)
+* Feature: New option for configure the max number of brands in filter by brand widget
-= 1.6.4 =
+* Enhancement: Hide filter by brand widget when there are no brands to show = 1.6.4 =
 * Feature: Visual editor with shortcode support added to brand description
 * Feature: Hide empty brands in brand widgets